rishisoni90/rishisoni90/README.md

-Hello, Gitians !! 👋
+# Hello, Gitians! 👋

-I'm Rishi Soni, a Senior Associate Engineer 👨‍💻 who loves to do coding.
+I'm Rishi Soni, a Senior Associate Engineer 👨‍💻 who loves coding.
 Welcome to my GitHub!

-About Me
+## About Me

-🔭 I’m currently working with Ford Motors 🚗.
+- 🔭 I’m currently working with **Ford Motors** 🚗.
-🌱 I’m currently learning Python 🐍, AI - ML 🤖.
+- 🌱 I’m currently learning **Python** 🐍, **AI** - **ML** 🤖.
-👯 I’m looking to collaborate on any techonolgies to challenge myself by learning and implementing that knowledge.
+- 👯 I’m looking to collaborate on any technologies to challenge myself by learning and implementing that knowledge.
-🤔 I’m looking for connections 🔗.
+- 🤔 I’m looking for connections 🔗.
-💬 Ask me about anything.
+- 💬 Ask me about anything.
-📫 How to reach me: soni.rishi16@outlook.com ✉️.
+- 📫 How to reach me: [soni.rishi16@outlook.com](mailto:soni.rishi16@outlook.com) ✉️.
-😄 Pronouns: He/Him.
+- 😄 Pronouns: **He/Him**.
-⚡ Fun fact: I always have solutions to any problems.
+- ⚡ Fun fact: I always have solutions to any problems.

 # Languages and Tools